redhat-cop/cloud.azure_ops/CONTRIBUTING.md

 This guide provides clear instructions for contributors on how to set up their environment for contributing to the `cloud.azure_ops` Ansible Collection.
 If you find problems, please open an issue or create a Pull Request (PR) against this collection repository.

+## Integration Test Naming Convention

+In the CI, the test names should follow the convention of starting with the name of the collection.
+In the AzureOps collection, this is followed by test and the name of the role.

+For example:
+`azure_ops_test_azure_manage_resource_group`

 ## Prerequisites

 Make sure you have the following installed on your Machine: